Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     Click this button to save any changes.

 - [x] *Logo print compatibility mode*
-    Choose whether or not to use the compatibility mode for logo printing.
+    Choose whether you want to use the compatibility mode for logo printing or not.
 By default, this option is inactive.

 ### Receipt format